digitallyinduced/ihp/Guide/package-management.markdown

 }
 ```

 Stop the development server by hitting CTRL + C. Your terminal should now automatically start rebuilding the development environment.
-This is triggered by `direnv` detecting that the `flakes.nix` has changed.
+This is triggered by `direnv` detecting that the `flake.nix` has changed.

 Run `devenv up` again to start the development server, and `mmark` should now be used as expected: